PlengNakdee/azure-docker-wordpress-mysql/README.md

 in a separate but linked Docker container, which are created using [Docker Compose][compose] capabilities of the [Azure Docker Extension][ext].

+## Steps to deploy
+- Create a resource group in Azure
+- Click 'Deploy to Azure'

 [ext]: https://github.com/Azure/azure-docker-extension
 [compose]: https://docs.docker.com/compose